 While the Commerce implementation is still in progress, signings of Varo Bank and PayPal followed as well as the 2018 acquisition of high-end origination provider Avoka.
 This third U.S. launch effort appears to be on a solid pace.
 In this round, U.S. Temenos leadership – first Akcelerant founder Jay Mossman and then Akcelerant/FIS/Sanchez veteran Emily Steele – wins points with the Cornerstone team for straight talk and course-correcting to avoid the common international player sin of over-commitment and under-delivery.
 To its credit, Temenos U.S. has taken a “watch us and see the proof” approach.

 Kony has been on an organic growth rocket ride of its own.
-At a time when banks and credit unions are moving from the known table stakes of transactional digital to more of the unknowns of growing digitally, Kony was poised with a flexible approach to digital-first app development.
-After lining up a series of regional bank and mid-large credit union signings over the past few years, Kony more recently acquired Umpqua Bank’s Pivotus Ventures to bring on Engage (in Umpqua parlance, formerly known as “BFF” and now “Go To Banking”), another non-transactional means of engagement that channels the mashup of service and sales.
+At a time when banks and credit unions are moving from the known table stakes of transactional digital to more of the unknowns of technology involving growing digitally, Kony was poised with a flexible approach to digital-first banking app development.
+After lining up a series of regional bank and mid-large credit union signings over the past few years, Kony more recently acquired Umpqua Bank’s Pivotus Ventures to bring on Engage (in Umpqua parlance, formerly known as “BFF” and now “Go To Banking”), another non-transactional means of engagement that channels the mashup of financial services and sales.

 If the Kony acquisition is similar to Akcelerant and Avoka acquisitions thus far, disruption at Kony should be manageable.
 Temenos has shown a willingness to support integrations with other core and ancillary systems that are not part of the Temenos family.
 And, if we’ve seen anything over the years in mashups, it’s the cultural willingness to integrate that is more important than the technical ability to integrate.